 German guards divided the POWs into groups of 250 to 300, not all of which traveled the same route or at the same pace.
 The result was a diverging, converging living river of men that flowed slowly but predictably west and [later] south.

 During the day, the prisoners marched four or five abreast, and at night were herded into nearby barns.
 With luck, a bed consisted of straw on a barn floor.
 Sometimes, however, the Germans withheld clean straw, saying the men would contaminate it and make it unfit for livestock use.
 On occasion, so many men crowded into a barn that some had to sleep standing up.
-And if no barn was available, they bivouacked in a field or forest.
+And if no barn was available,

 Water (often contaminated) was generally available, but the Germans provided little food.
 GIs usually scrounged their own meals -- and the firewood to cook them -- often finding no more than a potato or kohlrabi to boil.
 On the irregular occasions when Red Cross parcels arrived, the GIs traded cigarettes and other items to guards and civilians for delicacies like eggs and milk.

 Some men resorted to stealing from pigs the feed that had been thrown to them and to grazing like cows on roadside grass.
 A handful of stolen grain, eaten while marching, provided many a mid-day meal.

 The acquisition of a chicken generated great excitement, but the little meat available more likely came from a farmer's cat or dog.
 T.D.
 Cooke tells of appropriating a goose and a rabbit from one farm: "We couldn't cook either one for about three days, and then we could only get it warm, but we ate both right down to the bones -- then we ate the bones."
 Some men were even driven to eat uncooked rats.